Gustav Wagner: Biography

-Wagner was born in Vienna, Austria and joined the Nazi Party in 1931 as member number 443,217.
-After being arrested for proscribed National Socialist agitation, he fled to Germany, where he joined the SA and later the Schutzstaffel in the late 1930s.
+Wagner was born in Vienna, Austria.
+He served as a soldier in the Austrian army from 1928 and joined the then illegal Nazi Party in 1931 as member number 443,217.
+After being arrested for proscribed National Socialist agitation, he fled to Germany, where he joined the SA and later the Schutzstaffel in the late 1930s, serving as a guard at an unknown concentration camp.

-In May 1940, Wagner was part of the Aktion T4 euthanasia program at Hartheim killing centre with administrative functions.
-Due to his experience in T4, Wagner was assigned to help establish the Sobibor extermination camp in March 1942.
-Once the gassing installations were completed, Wagner became deputy commandant of the camp under Commandant Franz Stangl.
+In May 1940, Wagner was part of the Aktion T4 euthanasia program at Hartheim killing centre with administrative functions and cremating the bodies of murdered patients.
+Due to his experience in T4, Wagner was assigned to help establish the Sobibor extermination camp in March 1942 and oversaw the construction of the camp.
+Once the gassing installation, barracks, and fences were completed, Wagner became deputy commandant of the camp under Commandant Franz Stangl.
 His official title was quartermaster-sergeant of the camp.

-Wagner was in charge of selecting which prisoners from the newly arrived transports would be used as slave laborers in and outside the camp, and which would be murdered in the gas chambers.
+Wagner was in charge of selecting which prisoners from the newly arrived transports would be used as slave laborers in and outside the camp, from among the newly arrived ghetto inhabitants.
 When Wagner was on vacation or attending to duties elsewhere, Karl Frenzel assumed his role within the camp.

 More than any other officer at Sobibor, Wagner was responsible for the daily interactions with prisoners.
 Survivors of the camp described him as a cold-blooded sadist.
 Wagner was known to beat and thrash camp inmates on a regular basis, and to kill Jews without reason or restraint.
 Inmate Moshe Bahir described him: